roundplanet/Laue-Camera/README.md

  from the University of Augsburg.
 The NTX Software unfortunatly only runs at a Windows 7 system and furthermore the setup includes four electrical stepping motors controllable by a raspberry pi for rotating and translating the sample.
- Therefore a comunication network was implemented to supervise all actions at a Linux computer, for which this code was written.
+ Therefore a comunication network was implemented to supervise all actions on a Linux computer, for which this code was written.